envoyproxy/gateway/site/content/en/latest/user/http-routing.md

 ### JWT Claims Based Routing

-Users would like to route to a specific backend by matching on JWT claims, users can achieve this base on [JWT Authentication](./jwt-authentication.md) configuration.
+Users can route to a specific backend by matching on JWT claims.

 ```shell
 cat <<EOF | kubectl apply -f -